MCmoderSD/MCmoderSD/README.md

 ### [MCmoderSD.de](https://github.com/MCmoderSD/MCmoderSD.de/)
 This repository hosts the source code for my personal website, encapsulated as an all-in-one Docker image.
-It serves as a comprehensive portfolio showcasing my skills in web development, continuous integration, and deployment automation.
+It serves as a comprehensive portfolio showcasing my skills in continuous integration and deployment automation.

 #### Technologies Used
 - **HTML**: The primary markup language for the website's structure.
 - **CSS**: Used for styling the website, ensuring a visually appealing and responsive design.
 - **Dockerfile**: Scripts for containerizing the application, making it easy to deploy and manage.
+- **GitHub Actions**: Used for continuous integration and deployment automation through YAML configuration.

 #### Purpose
 The main purpose of this repository is to serve as my personal website.
-It demonstrates my ability to integrate various technologies and tools to build, deploy, and maintain a modern web application.
+It demonstrates my ability to integrate various technologies and tools to build, deploy, and maintain a web application.

 #### Key Features
 - **Workflow Automation**: Utilizes GitHub Actions for continuous integration and continuous deployment (CI/CD).
 This includes building the Docker image and deploying updates seamlessly.